mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 Will there be a day when LLMs can generate the correct types to match the domain, and resist their tendency to "defensive-program" their way into correctness?
 Maybe.
-But I have rarely ever had Opus 4.8 crank out a sufficient domain model that utilizes all of Haskell's offerings for any non-trivial product.
+But I have rarely ever had Opus 4.8 crank out a sufficient domain model for any non-trivial product.
 And, when I do reach a plan I find sufficient, a few compactions later and all of the original motivations seem to get washed out.

 There might be a way to uber-prompt all of these issues away, but I feel that effectively using LLMs isn't necessarily something you can address from the prompt level: it's something that demands constant vigilance and care.
-From tracking this field over the years, "just prompt better" hasn't been something that yields serious consistent results over time.
-I've found automated hooks (like forbidding warning-disabling, detecting hlint bypassing. ask claude for help writing these lol) also help me flag areas that need attention immediately.
+I've found automated hooks (like forbidding warning-disabling, detecting hlint bypassing...ask claude for help writing these lol) also help me flag areas that need attention immediately.

 Who knows, maybe all of these things will be solved within a year.
 But I still think of software development as something that's worth scrutinizing for